DEV SITE .48

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-There are many pathways into Transport & Commercial driving:
+There are many pathways into transport & commercial driving.

 To apply for an LGV licence, you should normally be aged over 18 years and have a clean driving licence.
 You must also pass a strict medical test.

 It is possible for drivers to train in driving hazardous chemical vehicles or long haul journeys.
+SOLAS runs some relevant courses.

 Pay & Salary - HGV - Heavy Goods Vehicle Driver